isomerpages/mse/news/speeches/_posts/2020-10-05-closing-speech-at-the-second-reading-of-the-environmental-public-health-amendment-bill.md

 ---
-title: Closing Speech at the Second Reading of the Environmental Public Health (Amendment) Bill by Ms Grace Fu, Minister of Sustainability and the Environment
+title: Closing Speech at the Second Reading of the Environmental Public Health (Amendment) Bill by Ms Grace Fu, Minister for Sustainability and the Environment
 permalink: /resource-room/category/2020-10-05-closing-speech-at-the-second-reading-of-the-environmental-public-health-amendment-bill/
 image:
 file_url:
 description:
 ---

-### Closing Speech by Ms Grace Fu, Minister of Sustainability and the Environment, at the Second Reading of the Environmental Public Health (Amendment) Bill
+### Closing Speech by Ms Grace Fu, Minister for Sustainability and the Environment, at the Second Reading of the Environmental Public Health (Amendment) Bill

 1   Mr Deputy Speaker, I thank Members for their broad support of the Bill.
 Your thoughtful comments and suggestions reflect the importance that we collectively place on preserving a clean and healthy environment for Singaporeans.